rubaisha-rn/Serenity-ETM/README.md

 **Why a rule-based classifier rather than an ML model?**
 Two reasons.
 First, interpretability — a rule-based classifier produces the same output for the same input every time, and the rationale is transparent and auditable.
 Second, domain specificity — email and task priority signals are well-defined enough that a carefully designed keyword system performs reliably without requiring training data.
 An ML model would require labelled email datasets that introduce privacy concerns and may not generalise to individual users' communication patterns.

+**Why pgvector instead of a dedicated vector database?**
+The application's data layer is already entirely Supabase/Postgres.
+Introducing a separate vector database (e.g. Chroma, Pinecone) for one feature would mean a second system to run, secure, and keep in sync — and would require reimplementing the access control that Row-Level Security already provides for free. pgvector keeps embeddings co-located with the data they describe and lets retrieval inherit the same per-user isolation guarantees as every other query in the app.

+**Why keep AI summarisation local-only rather than deploying it?**
+Running a local LLM (Ollama) requires a persistent process with real memory and compute — incompatible with Vercel's serverless deployment model.
+Rather than introduce a hosted inference API (and the API-key security surface that comes with it) before the feature was proven, it was scoped deliberately to local-only for this iteration, with the frontend degrading gracefully — health-checked, timeout-bounded, and visibly communicated to the user — when the service isn't present.

 **Why separate activation and display stress values?**
 The raw calculated stress value updates continuously as new emotion frames arrive.
 Displaying this directly would produce jittery, rapidly changing UI feedback.
 The displayed value is a smoothed version that interpolates toward the raw target.
 This separation means the display is stable and readable while the underlying calculation remains responsive.